kierawilson25/kierawilson25/README.md

 This space is a collection of projects I have worked on starting with undergrad.
 I have an undergraduate degree in Computer Science and I am currently pursing my Masters in Software Engineering at my alma matter, University of St. Thomas.

+You can learn more about my professional experience at [TheKieraWilson.com](https://www.thekierawilson.com/ "portfolio site").

 Click around to see what I've been working on lately.